Frequently Asked Questions

 Why is the mortgage interest rate important?

-Try our equity calculator or call us on 1300 622 100 to see how using your Household Capital could improve your retirement income so you can stay safe and Live Well At Home.
+Try our home wealth calculator or call us on 1300 622 100 to see how using your Household Capital could improve your retirement income so you can stay safe and Live Well At Home.

 Can I take out a Household Loan to take my family on a holiday?